Chart Color Schemes

 Sefton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects that may impact this region.
-Notable projects include 101-103 Hector Street Sefton, Chester Square Redevelopment, Abel Tasman Village Seniors Housing, and Henry Lawson Drive Upgrade Program.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects likely to affect this region: 101-103 Hector Street Sefton (Chester Square Redevelopment), Abel Tasman Village Seniors Housing, and Henry Lawson Drive Upgrade Program.
+The following details the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.